mitevs/baloons/README.md

 =======

 This is simple angular module that contains directive and factory for creating modals.
-The modals are fully responsive to the content they hold, and always centered both horizontally and vertically.
+The modals are fully responsive to the content they hold and always centered both horizontally and vertically.

-You simply need to define the UI part and a controller with the help of the factory.
+You simply need to define a controller with the help of the factory.
 This controller is then connected to a specific UI baloon markup element and is the handle that will help you controll the state of the baloon (inflated / deflated).